The administrators are engaging with the FCA who consented to their appointment over the Company.

 The administrators have set up a dedicated email address to contact the administration team.

-Due to the early stages of the administrations, the information we have is limited, we therefore request that creditors and customers continue to consult the website.
 We will continue to update creditors and customers as additional information becomes available so please watch this website for updates.

 The affairs, business and assets of the Companies are being managed by the Joint Administrators Andrew Tate and James Hopkirk who act as agents of the Company and without personal liability.